kbase/navigator/docs/github-actions.md

 # Github Actions

-Certain events in the Navigator GitHub reopo trigger a GitHub Action (GHA) workflow which runs tests, builds an image, and push the image to GitHub Container Registry (GHCR).
+Certain events in the Navigator GitHub repo trigger a GitHub Action (GHA) workflow which runs tests, builds an image, and push the image to GitHub Container Registry (GHCR).
 A single GHA workflow located in `.github/workflows/test-and-build.yml` is invoked for all actions.
 This workflow will run unit tests, and, should they succeed, build an image and push it up to the GitHub Container Registry (GHCR).

 The docker reference for all built images is